estuary/flow/site/docs/guides/connect-network.md

 2. Set the host to `localhost`.

-3. Set the port to the same value you chose for `local_port` in the SSH configuration.
+3. Set the port to the same value you chose for `localPort` in the SSH configuration.